kylekirkby/COMP1_2014/questions.md

 ### Variable Roles

 #### Fixed Value
 A value that does not change and has a fixed value.
-E.g. a constant like the number of Recent scores to display - "NO_OF_RECENT_SCORES"
+E.g. NoOfSwaps = 1000
 #### Stepper
 A stepper variable keeps count of the number of iterations currently completed and can be used to identify which iteration the loop is currently on.
 E.g in this program an example would be the Count Variable used in the displayRecentScores function.
+Count line 85 --- NoOfSwapsMadeSoFar -- Line 99 -------- NoOfCardsSoFar -- 199

 #### Most Recent Holder

 Stores the latest value from a series of inputs.
+Choice variable is an example(PlayGame() function) -- 197 ------ LastCard on line 187
+LineFromFile in LoadDeck Function is an example too.
 #### Most wanted holder

 Stores the most desirable value encountered so far.
+NextCard holds the latest card to compare against

 #### Gatherer